 His legs mend as he sits there.
 And it is good, he thinks.
 Bones fuse to bones, but only bones.
 The flesh is dead.
 It falls away still.
-His arms and other pieces move into place and do the same.
+His arms and other pieces move into place.
 He is whole again.
+Whole demon.
+Not human.
 A calcium man remade.
 And no rib is taken for her.
 Good news, Sal thinks.
-Just less flesh.
+Just, less flesh.
 Some sinew.
 Much rot.
+Stench?

 He stands now, tries his legs.
 They are good.
 The arms?
 A bit stiff.
 His toes?
 Some have not returned.
 He stamps his feet in the muck and little white stubs appear.
 He stamps again and they skitter like insects.
-Once they are attached he stretches.
+Once they are attached, he stretches.
 It is good to be me, he boasts.
+Toes and all.

 All seems in order now.